ameraner/dsen2-cr/README.md

 The code in this repository has been created in my early Python years and might not be the most elegant in some parts.
 I apologize for eventual issues or possible bugs.

-Should you notice something in the code, please feel free to create a Github issue (or, even better, a pull request :)), or let me know at the address  [andrea.meraner@eumetsat.int](mailto:andrea.meraner@eumetsat.int) !
+Should you notice something in the code, please feel free to create a Github issue (or, even better, a pull request :)), or let me know at the address  [andrea.meraner [at] eumetsat.int](mailto:andrea.meraner@eumetsat.int) !

 ---